-- Integrations with payment gateways such as Stripe + Papal
+- Integrations with payment gateways such as Stripe + Paypal

-If you're a marketer or of course in the No Code world, you definitely would have either used Zapier or at the very least heard of this amazing tool.
+If you're a marketer or in the No Code world, you definitely would have either used Zapier or at the very least heard of this amazing no code tool.

 Zapier is easily in my top 10 tools of all time for running a business or startup.
 What's amazing is the ever evolving library of "Zaps" or tools they work with to form integrations between various tools.